Shape Constraints in Symbolic Regression using Penalized Least Squares: Shape Constraints in Symbolic Regression

 In \ac{SR}, the goal is to find a mathematical expression~$m$, along with values for its parameters~$p$, such that we

 The expression~$m$ comes from an admissible class of expressions ensuring its syntactic correctness.
 The parameter~$p$ is from a parameter space that generally depends on~$m$.
 Above, the vector-valued $X$ and the scalar-valued $y$ are the independent and dependent variables of the model, and $(X_i,y_i)$ denote the pairs of data in the data set, $i = 1, \ldots, N$.
-The function~$f$ is known as loss function and typical examples include $f(r) = r^2$, leading to \eqref{eq:SR-problem} representing the mean squared relative error.
+The function~$f$ is known as loss function and typical examples include $f(r) = r^2$, where $r$ may be the residual resulting from $y_i - m(X_i, p)$.
+This example leads to \eqref{eq:SR-problem} representing the mean squared relative error.

 Currently, genetic programming algorithms perform best among wide-ranging \ac{SR} tasks (see \cite{LaCavaOrzechowskiBurlacuOlivettiDeFrancaVirgolinJinKommendaMoore:2021:1}).
 Summarized briefly, the population-based genetic programming algorithms combine candidate expressions (crossover), and insert slight variations into candidate expressions (mutation).
 In this way, new candidate expressions are generated.
 Better candidate models replace less favorable ones in the population, which is known as the selection process.